vzlusat/vzlusat1-timepix-decoder/README.md

 ## Prerequisities

-Running the **decoder** on Linux requires installing python and matplotlib on both Linux and Windows.
+Running the **decoder** on Linux requires installing python libraries on both Linux and Windows.
+Thought, it is much easier to run it on Linux...
 Follow these instructions:

 ### Linux